 § 2473.
 Notice of solicitation

-(a) At least ten days prior to the commencement of a fundraising campaign, a paid fundraiser shall file with the attorney general a notice of solicitation on a form prescribed by the attorney general.
+(a) At least 10 days prior to the commencement of a fundraising campaign, a paid fundraiser shall file with the Attorney General a notice of solicitation on a form prescribed by the Attorney General.
 The notice of solicitation shall contain the following:

 (c) A separate notice of solicitation shall be required to be filed for each separate solicitation campaign to be undertaken on behalf of a charitable organization.
 However, only one bond shall be required to be in effect at the same time for any one fundraiser, regardless of the number of notices of solicitation filed.